cloudconfig/cloco-node-example/README.md

 # cloco-node-example
 An express web application to demonstrate the use of the cloco node client.

+## Documentation

+The documentation for cloco is available on GitHub pages [https://cloudconfig.github.io/cloco-docs/](https://cloudconfig.github.io/cloco-docs/).

 ## Prerequisites
 The following global prerequisites must exist:
 - node: >=6.9.1